Mixtures of g-priors in Generalized Linear Models: Mixtures of -Priors

-\end{proposition} A proof of Proposition \ref{proposition:normal_marlik} is provided in supplementary material Appendix \ref{PROOFproposition:normal_marlik}, along with a brief summary of relevant special functions in supplementary material Appendix \ref{subsection:special_functions}.
-Note that (1) applies to the CH prior and all its special cases, and (2) applies to both robust and intrinsic priors.
+\end{enumerate} Furthermore, if the rank of $\P_{\X_\MM^{c}}$ is $n-1$, the Bayes factor $\BF_{\MM, \Mnull} = 1$. \end{proposition} A proof of Proposition \ref{proposition:normal_marlik} is provided in supplementary material Appendix \ref{PROOFproposition:normal_marlik}, along with a brief summary of relevant special functions in supplementary material Appendix \ref{subsection:special_functions}.
+Note that (1) applies to the CH prior and all its special cases, and (2) applies to robust, hyper-$g/n$, and intrinsic priors.

-Similarly, under a wide range of parameters, the CHIC $g$-prior also yields tractable marginal likelihoods for the double exponential family \citep{West_1985, Efron_1986}, which permits over-dispersion in GLMs by introducing an unknown dispersion parameter $\phi$:
+Similarly, the CHIC $g$-prior also yields tractable marginal likelihoods for the double exponential family \citep{West_1985, Efron_1986}, which permits over-dispersion in GLMs by introducing an unknown dispersion parameter $\phi$: